linode/developers/content/libraries-tools/_index.md

 ---
 title: Libraries & Tools
 subtitle: What you need to integrate the Linode API with your application
+Description: What you need to integrate the Linode API with your application
 author:
   name: Josh Sager
   email: jsager@linode.com